ModelOriented/DrWhy/README.md

 ## Lifecycle for Predictive Models

+The DrWhy is based on an unified [Model Development Process](https://github.com/ModelOriented/DrWhy/blob/master/images/ModelDevelopmentProcess.pdf) based on RUP.
+Find an overview in the diagram below.

 ![images/diagramMDP.png](images/diagramMDP.png)

 Tools that are usefull during the model lifetime. ![MI2](images/mi2.svg) stands for our internal tools.